-The course requirements for earning both the undergraduate degree and graduate certificate from SBMI will vary by participating institution.
-Please contact the SBMI Accelerated 4+1 Program Coordinator for additional information.
+The course requirements for earning both the undergraduate degree and graduate certificate from the school will vary by participating institution.
+Please contact the McWilliams School of Biomedical Informatics Accelerated 4+1 Program Coordinator for additional information.
 Courses marked with a have a \$100 Course Fee.
 Courses marked with a have a \$50 Course Fee.